StarlaneStudios/vscode-comment-anchors/README.md

 Comment Anchors provides many configuration options, allowing you to tailor this extension to your personal workflow, and increase productivity.
 Check below for a complete list of featured!

-Changelog can be found [here](CHANGELOG.md)
+The changelog can be found [here](CHANGELOG.md)

 # Feature breakdown

-* Place anchors in comments, strings, documentation, etc.
+* Place anchors in any file for any language
-* Anchors can be viewed in the anchor sidebar view in the activity bar.
+* Anchors can be viewed in the anchor list in the activity bar
-* Anchor names, icon colors, highlight colors, and much more can be customized.
-(See below for examples)
+* Anchor names, colors, highlight colors, and much more can be customized (See below for examples)
-* Click an anchor in the sidebar view to scroll it into view.
+* Click an anchor in the anchor list to scroll it into view
 * Quickly toggle tag visiblity with commands
 * View anchors across your entire workspace
 * Scope anchors to be visible in your entire workspace, or just the current file